 Extending the alveoli metaphor, the ceilings are lined in the same aluminium panelling, offering a softening of acoustics, and articulated with an industrial expression of services.
 A warm grey terrazzo flooring offers a complementary robustness, where contrast arises from subtle shifts in tonal texture

 A practical industrial reductionist approach is taken throughout the space.
-The primary architectural intervention within the tenancy is an L-shaped joinery wall, set perpendicular to the entry door, that rationalises the irregular floorplan, providing separation and connection between the retail/café environment and the commercial kitchen.
+The primary architectural intervention within the tenancy, an L-shaped joinery wall, rationalises the irregular floorplan, guiding circulation and framing views toward the central bread display and integrated digital menu board, while providing separation and connection between the retail/café environment and the commercial kitchen.
+The main counter features four point-of-sale terminals, with queues forming around a large central American Oak table that neatly displays curated retail products.

 The dine-in area is fashioned into a seating alcove, with awning windows that open out onto Dover Street, activating the frontage.
 Bench seating combines folded galvanised steel atop a distinctly structural I-beam base.
 A curved banquette performs dual functions as both café seating and as an espresso bar for those waiting for or enjoying their coffee and pastries.
 Soft upholstery, solid timber stools, and American Oak table tops with playfully designed custom metal bases work to create a flexible, comfortable and enjoyable environment.